C. H. Lang

 Millers Falls’ line of tools using red tenite, c.
 1950.

 A significant amount of piano tools sold by Continental Music (1947-1955) and Schaff Piano Supply Co.
-(1955-present) were made in the machine shop of AMS Piano Tools, founded by Rudy Adams (1900-2005) in Chicago, in 1938.
+(1955-2000) were made in the machine shop of AMS Piano Tools, founded by Rudy Adams (1900-2005) in Chicago, in 1938.
+Schaff now uses their in-house machine shop based in Clifton N.J., purchased from American Piano Supply Co. in 2000 for their tool production.

 Schaff Piano String Co. bought out the Piano Supplies Division of Continental Music.
 From “The Tuners’ Journal,” June, 1955.